gitalove/Iraz-Sensoz/README.md

 - 👋 Hi, I’m @gitalove.
 - I'm 42 years old.
-- I'm ex-copywriter, Beginner UX/UI Designer.
+- I'm ex-copywriter and start to learn something new.
+- Coming soon...

 <!---
 gitalove/gitalove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.